Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Treatment at Ezer Psychotherapy:

-• Trauma-focused therapy integrated with eating disorder care.
+• Trauma-informed therapy integrated with eating disorder care

 5. ADHD